dnzckn/TalkingTrees/tutorials/README.md

 ### Copy Python Button Output

-When you click "🐍 Copy Python" in Tree Editor Pro, you get:
+When you click "Copy Python" in Tree Editor Pro, you get:

 ```python
 from py_forest.sdk import PyForest